 The api reference provides a reference for each class, its properties and methods in the arcgis package.
-The forum is a geonet community where you can share your thoughts about the API, request for features, conduct polls, report bugs, ask questions and engage with the Python community in general.
+The community is a geonet forum where you can share your thoughts about the API, request for features, conduct polls, report bugs, ask questions and engage with the Python community in general.